desireedmello/mentalhealthchatbotCanada/README.md

-# Mental Health Chatbot Canada
+# Mental Health Awareness Canada
 A Descriptive Chatbot for Mental Health Awareness in Canada